ChloeStevovitch/SimpleEditor/README.md

 Editors are correctly initialized
 ```

 ## Authors

 * **Chloe STEVOVITCH** - *Initial work* - [https://github.com/ChloeStevovitch]

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the The GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the The GNU General Public License - see the [Licence.md](https://github.com/ChloeStevovitch/SimpleEditor/blob/master/LICENSE) file for details